IS THE BIBLE AGAINST HOMOSEXUALITY?

 A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

 Bring them out to us that we may know them [carnally].”
 So Lot went out to them through the doorway, shut the door behind him, and said, “Please, my brethren, do not do so wickedly!
 See now, I have two daughters who have not known man; please, let me bring them out to you, and you may do to them as you wish; only do nothing to these men, since this is the reason they have come under the shadow (protection) of my roof.”
 And they said, “Stand back!
 (Come near here!)”
 The men of Sodom wanted to know (ya-da) who the men were that Lot accepted into his home.
 Lot responded: "do not do evil" or "do not harm (hurt, mistreat)."
 Some of the meaning of these Hebrew words are lost in the English translation (see Deut.
 26:6; 2 Sam.
 20:6; etc.).
 They wanted to take his guests hostage and punish Lot for accepting foreign guests into his home.
 They likely planned on killing all the males and raping the women.
 Lot, fearing for the life of himself and the other men, offers his daughters to be raped.
 He was hoping that the Sodomites would be satisfied with only part of their intent.
 The guests, once the host has accepted them, are sacred, and must be protected from any danger; even at the cost of the life of members of the family.
 The guests in return have to not cause any trouble in the city that would shame the hospitable person.
 In a similar account, the men of Gibeah wanted to know who the foreigner was that the resident there accepted into his home.
 The resident's virgin daughter and the Levite foreigner's concubine were given to the mob to be raped (Judg.
 19:22, 24).
 Later, at (Judges 20:4-5), the Levite interpreted that the men of Gibeah wanted to kill him and NOT have sex with him.
 He also said that they raped his concubine.
 That is why I believe "know" is likely the meaning meant and NOT "have sex with" (NIV).
-The Book of Great Wisdom also suggests that "know" is the correct interpretation of ya-da.
-Aramaic has that same Semitic word, but pronounces it i-ḏa.
-Wisdom 19:13-14 says: "...and those who they didn't know, they didn't receive them while they were there ... because they weren't willing to allow (or forgive) strangers."
-(Peshitta).
+The Wisdom of Solomon also suggests that "know" is the correct interpretation of ya-da.
+The Greek word gi-nos-ko "to know," with the negative particle "a" at the beginning, as ag-no-e-o "to not know," appears in the present active participle form at Wisdom 19:13-15; which says: "... and because [the Egyptians] practiced a more severe (harsher, oppressive) hatred of hospitality (a hospitable reception) toward strangers.
+For the [Sodomites] had certainly not received (accepted) those they were not knowing (didn't know) [ag-no-oun-tas] when they were being present (came to them [RSV], were there), but those [Egyptians] were enslaving foreign do-gooders. ... since they received strangers hatefully (hostilely)."
+(GrkOT).
 Lot had said that his daughters had not known [a] man; which means they were virgins.
 He said that because the citizens back then were sleeping with virgins and other men's wives to disgrace foreigners and their host (similar Lam.
 5:11 bethuloth "virgins" is wrongly translated as "maidens").
-Lot's daughters were also married to the sons-n-law of Lot (Gen. 19:14).
+Lot's daughters were also married to the sons-in-law of Lot (Gen. 19:14).
 So the humiliation would have been doubly bad had the Sodomites agreed to Lot's proposal.

 Jesus specifically mentions that Sodom and Gomorrah were destroyed because of their inhospitality to strangers.
 When Jesus sent His disciples preaching the gospel house to house and into different cities, of which they received the hospitality of lodging, food, and drink; Jesus said this: “Whatever city or town you enter, ask who is trustworthy in it, and remain there until you leave.
 And when you enter into the house, salute the family.
 And if the family is trustworthy, your salutation of peace shall come upon it; but if it is not trustworthy, your salutation shall return to you.
 Whoever will not welcome you and will not listen to your words, when you leave the house or the village, shake off the sand from your feet.
 Truly I say to you that it will be easier for the land of Sodom and Gomorrah on the day of judgment than for that city.”
 (Matthew 10:11-15 Lamsa).
 Jesus is saying that the citizens that don't show hospitality and receive his disciples message will have a harsher judgment than the citizens of Sodom and Gomorrah on Judgment Day.